2023 ARCA Menards Series

-The 2023 ARCA Menards Series is the 71st season of the ARCA Menards Series, a stock car racing series sanctioned by NASCAR in the United States.
-The season began at Daytona International Speedway with the BRANDT 200 on February 18 and will end with the Shore Lunch 200 at Toledo Speedway on October 7.
+The 2023 ARCA Menards Series was the 71st season of the ARCA Menards Series, a stock car racing series sanctioned by NASCAR in the United States.
+The season began at Daytona International Speedway with the BRANDT 200 on February 18 and ended with the Shore Lunch 200 at Toledo Speedway on October 7.

-Nick Sanchez, the 2022 series champion, will run full-time for Rev Racing in the NASCAR Craftsman Truck Series in 2023 and therefore will not return to run full-time in the ARCA Menards Series and defend his title.
+Nick Sanchez, the 2022 series champion, did not return to run full-time in the ARCA Menards Series in 2023 and defend his title as he moved up to the NASCAR Craftsman Truck Series full-time driving for Rev Racing, the same team he won the ARCA championship with in 2022.
+After taking the green flag for the Atlas 200, Jesse Love of Venturini Motorsports claimed the ARCA Menards Series championship.

 Teams and drivers

+Note: If a driver is listed as their own crew chief for a particular race, that means that their entry in that race was a start and park.